-National Tourism Organization of Ukraine and World Tourism Network invites Public to an urgent Zoom Q&A
+National Tourism Organization of Ukraine and World Tourism Network Invites Public to an Urgent Zoom Q&A

-Tourism in Ukraine can be fun and is mostly safe according to Ivan Liptuga head of the National Tourism Organization of Ukraine.
+Tourism in Ukraine can be fun and is mostly safe according to Ivan Liptuga, head of the National Tourism Organization of Ukraine.

-With a military conflict with Russia possible, or some say imminent, how true is this statement.
+With a military conflict with Russia possible, or some say imminent, how true is this statement?

-Organized by the World Tourism Network, Ivan will bring members of the Ukraine Travel and Tourism Sector to a public Zoom discussion on Friday, February 11 at 1.00 pm EST, 6.00 pm London, or 8.00 pm Ukraine time to answer questions about travel to Ukraine in impossible times. eTurboNews will Livestream this Q&A on all pages of this news portal and the Breaking News Show YouTube Channel .
+Organized by the World Tourism Network, Ivan will bring members of the Ukraine Travel and Tourism sector to a public Zoom discussion on Friday, February 11, at 1:00 pm EST, 6:00 pm London, or 8:00 pm Ukraine time to answer questions about travel to Ukraine in impossible times. eTurboNews will Livestream this Q&A on all pages of this news portal and the Breaking News Show YouTube Channel .

 The public can register and attend the Zoom meeting and be part of the discussion.

-Ukraine National Tourism Organization invited the public to a Zoom Discussion on Friday in Cooperation with the World Tourism Network
+Ukraine National Tourism Organization invited the public to a Zoom discussion on Friday in cooperation with the World Tourism Network.

 World Tourism Network allows not only the media, but the global public to be part of this discussion.
 Go to World Tourism Events and click on join to register to attend the zoom Q&A event by WTN.
-Space is limited of course.
+Space is limited.

-Ukraine is one of the biggest countries in Europe, with plenty to see and explore.
-From the magnificent golden domes of Kyiv to the summer sun on the Black Sea and local delicacies, Ukraine will charm foreign tourists – not even to mention the food.
+Ukraine is one of the biggest countries in Europe with plenty to see and explore.
+From the magnificent golden domes of Kyiv to the summer sun on the Black Sea and local delicacies, Ukraine will charm foreign tourists.

 The great affordability of visiting and living in Ukraine makes it perfect for travelers on a budget.
 According to the Visit Ukraine website, Ukraine is safe to visit in most cases.